ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 Elizabeth was excessively disappointed; she had set her heart on seeing the Lakes, and still thought there might have been time enough.
-But it was her business to be satisfied--and certainly her temper to be happy;
+But it was her business to be satisfied -- and certainly her temper to be happy;
 and all was soon right again.

 With the mention of Derbyshire there were many ideas connected.
 It was